deepaktalwardt/interview-prep-cpp/README.md

 #### LeetCode
 94. :large_blue_circle: [1042-flower-planting-with-no-adjacent.cpp](LeetCode/1042-flower-planting-with-no-adjacent.cpp) _Hint: Do not overthink this one!
 Look at neighbors and assign yourself the first color available._

+95. :large_blue_circle: [1079-letter-tile-possibilities.cpp](LeetCode/1079-letter-tile-possibilities.cpp) _Hint: First create a map with character counts.
+Then do recursive DFS and count by removing one character at a time and one length at a time._